atreyasha/spp-explainability/docs/develop.md

     4.  explainable -\> could potentially expose global bias for ethical and adversarial problem detections

-    5.  keep probing networks/tasks as a backup option

 ### Admin

 1.  keep good communication with supervisors -\> every 3 weeks for